PPPPierre/VSAS/readme.txt

 4. read the experimental data
 5. analyzing

+【Update log】
+2021/7/16
+1. For all three forms, the way to fit sigma is to fit the value of sigma/|log(Rm)|
+2. For sphere form, now the parameter fvΔρ^2 is fitted with its order, which means we fit log( fvΔρ^2)

 If there is any bug or problem please contact:
 石书欣 Shuxin SHI
 email: ssxhcxr4691059@163.com